envynoiz/countimer/readme.md

 ```
 >If the option `autoStart` is true, the timer will start automatically after displayed.
 ### Resume
-Resume the countimer at the last time when it was stopped.
+Resumes the countimer at the last time when it was stopped.
 ```
 $('.timer').countimer('resume');
 ```
 ### Stop
-Stop the countimer.
+Stops the countimer.
 ```
 $('.timer').countimer('stop');
 ```
 ### Stopped
-Return a boolean indicating if the countimer has been stopped or not.
+Returns a boolean indicating if the countimer has been stopped or not.
 ```
 $('.timer').countimer('stopped');
 ```
 ### Get current time
-Return the current time at the moment when the method was called.
+Returns the current time at the moment when the method was called.
 ```
 $('.timer').countimer('current');
 ```